 - Become a grant reviewer for the European & Developing Countries Clinical Trials Partnership and the Medical Research Council

-- Organised a Royal Society of Chemistry conference on TB diagnostics in Bangor as well as five other fully funded multidisciplinary conferences
+- Organised a Royal Society of Chemistry conference on TB diagnostics as well as five other fully funded multidisciplinary conferences